MShawon/YouTube-Viewer/README.md

   *If you don't know any keyword just put your `video title :::: video title` in search.txt*

+# Live Stream
+   From now on, this script supports live streams too.
+Just use this script as you would for the already uploaded video.
+Script will automatically know if your video is live.
+Just bear in mind, you need a **high-end pc** for higher threads to get more viewers.
+   Basically, script will check every 60 secs if youtube shows `x watching now` is present.
+If your live stream ends, script will check 5 times to be sure.
+In another word, after your live stream ends, script takes 5 minutes to close the driver.

+   If you have never used this script before, use this first for an already uploaded video.
+This way, you will have a better understanding of how this script works.
+To do so, keep reading.

+# YouTube Music
+   Can generate views on YouTube Music too.
+In **urls.txt** put your music link like this `https://music.youtube.com/watch?v=xxxxx`.
+Script will automatically load YouTube Music when it sees link have `music.youtube.com`. **Search feature is not available for this.** So you need to either empty or delete the search.txt otherwise it will start searching videos in default YouTube.

 # Windows
 * ## Binary Release